 Swati Sinha explains, “AI can generate accurate revenue forecast predictions at a macro-level for sales managers by providing insights into sales trends segmented by sales organizations, sales reps, etc..
 This can help optimize the resource allocation to build healthy pipeline, analyze team performance, and be cost-effective.
 With prescriptive insight managers can gain perspective into the underlying reasons for sales trends, as well as actions needed to improve sales.”
 [Read the full post here]

-Product content management
+Product content management and image search

 From managing inventory to cataloging products, AI allows businesses to provide seamless customer experiences by tracking and organizing important data and materials.

 Writing product descriptions for countless inventory is overwhelming, and can be very expensive.
 AI can help by automating the process of writing product descriptions.

 AI can assist with product descriptions and listings by:

 - Creating product descriptions rapidly and updating them by the thousands per hour

 - Emphasize the details that customers seek the most

 - Analyze product descriptions and update them if they aren’t performing as needed

 “To deliver unique, yet consistent, customer experiences across every touchpoint, it is very important that you take into account product content management (PCM).
 Managing the complexity of a product that’s available across global regions should be done centrally and adapted locally, allowing customers to have a consistent experience, whether they are shopping in the store, or online, and no matter where they are located,” said Gaston Edreira.
 [Read the full post here]

 Outstanding customer service is crucial in this competitive economy, and is a big part of artificial intelligence in e-commerce.
 AI allows brands and businesses to focus on what matters most: Making the customer happy, and responding to their concerns, no matter the hour or day.